 Hand warmers aren’t exclusive to camping.
 You can use them any time really, and they might come in handy if you are simply out hiking in the cold.

-Read more: Tips on keeping warm when hiking in winter
+Read more: Tips on keeping warm on a winter hike

 15) Pick your pitch wisely